Header Logo

 Mobility

-Especially in the automotive and aviation industries, printed electronic components open up a multitude of opportunities and possibilities.
-Summarized under the focus topic Mobility, LOPEC showcases the current state of the art and provides exciting outlooks.
+Especially in the automotive and aviation industries, printed electronic components unlock a multitude of opportunities and possibilities.

-From sensors in passenger seats to electrochromic windows to ultra-flat touch screens in the cockpit: Numerous applications of printed electronics are already being used in the field of mobility or will soon be ready for series production.
-At the same time, 3D-structural electronics solutions already define the next level.
+From sensors in passenger seats to electrochromic windows to ultra-flat touch screens in the cockpit: Numerous applications of printed electronics and 3D structural electronics are used in the field of mobility or will soon be ready for series production.

-For example, printed heating elements will continue to gain in importance as electric cars become more widespread.
-Since electric motors produce significantly less waste heat to be used for heating than gasoline and diesel aggregates, printed, super-flat heating elements will in future ensure pleasant temperatures inside the vehicle, for example in seats and behind door and side panels.
+For example, printed heating elements continue to gain with the growing importance of electric cars.
+Since electric motors produce significantly less waste heat to be used for heating than gasoline and diesel aggregates, printed, lightweight, super-flat heating elements ensure pleasant temperatures inside the vehicle, for example in seats and behind door and side panels.

-Another application of printed electronics in the mobility sector are windows and mirrors that change their tinting steplessly at the touch of a button or through automatic control.
+Another application of printed electronics in the mobility sector are windows and mirrors that change their coloring stepless at the touch of a button or through automatic control.
 This is ensured by an electrochromic layer printed on the back of the mirror or between the two flat glass panes.
 Depending on the voltage, it changes its permeability.

 Interior and exterior mirrors in the car can thus be dimmed automatically as soon as they are hit by glaring light from other vehicles.
 For the windows, the driver determines the desired degree of tinting at the touch of a button.
-There are even first airplanes already today where passengers can adjust the tinting of their windows from transparent to jet-black.
+There are also airplanes today where passengers can adjust the tinting of their windows from transparent to jet-black.

 Printed electronics in the automotive and aviation industries